Gulf of Paria: Port and logistics

+Santana, Brazil to the Middle and the Far East.

 US Naval Base Trinidad

 During World War II the US Naval Base Trinidad at Chaguaramas played significant roles as the convoy-assembly point transmitting tankers from the Caribbean oil ports across the Atlantic to North Africa and Europe.
 The Gulf of Paria was used by US carriers and airplanes for their final exercises before going to the Pacific Battleground via the Panama Canal.
 The planes for the Eighth Army in North Africa were ferried through Trinidad and lastly vessels and civilian planes from South America had to stop at Trinidad for clearance to proceed to North America and European destinations.
 At its peak it had 135,000 troops on the island.